saikarna913/project-cns/atm/index.md

 Each build-it team should
 initialize a git repository on [github](https://github.com/) and share it with us.
+**You MUST NOT make your repository public; doing so will be treated as a violation of honor code.**

-Create a directory named `build` in the top-level directory of this repository and commit your code into that folder.
+Create a directory
+named `build` in the top-level directory of this repository and commit your code into that folder.
 (Beware making your repository public, or others might be able to see it!)